-That Countywide Trails Plan adopted by the Board of Supervisors in 2000 calls for the acquisition of land or an easement to complete the Coastal Trail along the Pillar Point Bluffs.
-The Mid-Coast Needs Assessment also identified additional trails for walking and jogging as a high priority for local residents.
+The Countywide Trails Plan adopted by the Board of Supervisors in 2000 calls for the acquisition of land or an easement to complete the Coastal Trail along the Pillar Point Bluffs.
+The Mid-Coast Recreational Needs Assessment also identified additional trails for walking and jogging as a high priority for local residents.
 Such a trail system would provide connectors to regional trails, but would be designed to serve primarily local residents.

 No standards exist for the amount of trails needed for a specific population number.
 While the trails are an important part of the Needs Assessment recommendations, for purposes of this fee proposal, the cost of acquisition and development of the trail system has been deleted.
-Staff recommends that further analysis be conducted in this area and the costs added to the fee structure if justified by that analysis when the plan and fee structure are reevaluated.
+Staff recommends that further analysis be conducted in this area to evaluate which trails would be local serving and to evaluate what those costs might be.
+Such costs could be added to the plan when the fee structure is reevaluated.

-Callander and Associates estimates that the current population needs 62 acres of publicly owned land to meet the national standard of 6 acres per 1,000 residents.
+Callander Associates estimates that the current population needs 62 acres of publicly owned land to meet the national standard of 6 acres per 1,000 residents.
 The acreage needed at build out will be an additional 50 acres of parkland to accommodate new residents.